2019–20 Naisten Liiga season: Season format

 The preliminaries (Alkusarja) are played as a double round-robin plus a two-game Opening Weekend Tournament; each of the ten teams plays a total of twenty matches.
 Points are awarded by match outcome: three points for a regulation win, two points for an overtime win, one point for an overtime loss, and no points/zero points for a regulation loss.
-The points earned in the opening series determine which division a team will be sorted for the continuation of the season.
+The points earned in the opening series determine which division a team will be placed in for the continuation of the season.